-Then lead into the culminating project of your winter lesson plan – such as cutting out the snowflakes, as mentioned above.
+Then dive into the culminating project of your winter lesson plan – such as cutting out the snowflakes, as mentioned above.

 Another great idea, and one that produces a score-able piece of work, is to have the students write to a winter prompt.
-You might consider an all-day write (from notes to rough draft to finished copy).
+You might consider an all-day write (i.e. from notes to rough draft to finished copy).

 If you need more than a small winter snack to go with your Christmas classroom activities, keep the focus on healthy food (or at least not-too-unhealthy) while maintaining a winter theme.
-There will be plenty of other candy around, so consider these:
+And for winter, the theme is “white as snow” of course!

 - Cauliflower with ranch dip

 - Tofu squares